-MOA development process has included requests for written comments from all consulting parties on a draft MOA that was circulated on December 30, 2015, and discussions of resolution of adverse effects at several consulting party meetings.
+MOA development process has included requests for written comments from all consulting parties on draft MOA's that were circulated December 30, 2015, June 13, 2016, and December 7, 2016, including discussions of resolution of adverse effects at several consulting party meetings.

-After consideration of comments, a revised draft MOA will be shared with consulting parties.
-This coordination will be the final opportunity to inform a decision on whether Dominion's proposed mitigation plan adequately avoids, minimizes, and/or mitigates adverse effects to historic properties.
-At the conclusion of a 30-day comment period, the Corps will use the input received to inform a decision on whether to fulfill responsibilities under Section 106 of the NHPA through either an executable MOA or termination of consultation.
-A teleconference may be scheduled at a later date to discuss mitigation if it is determined to be beneficial.
+The December 7, 2016 coordination, is believed to be the final opportunity for consulting parties to inform a decision on whether Dominion's proposed mitigation plan adequately avoids, minimizes, and/or mitigates adverse effects to historic properties.
+A teleconference was held January 19, 2017 with Dominion, SHPO, ACHP, and Consulting Parties to discuss MOA comments and path forward.
+The Corps will use these coordination opportunities and the input received to inform a decision on whether to fulfill responsibilities under Section 106 of the NHPA through either an executable MOA or termination of consultation.

 At this time, it is anticipated that the MOA signatories (including invited signatories) would include USACE, SHPO, ACHP and Dominion.
-It is also expected that all other consulting parties would be invited to concur in an MOA.
+It is also expected that all other consulting parties would be afforded the opportunity to sign as concurring parties to an MOA.